A Jedi's Fight - A Star Wars Fan Fiction Story

 "I'm with the harvesters, darling.
 I went down to Palomintar Four to assist your brother."

-"You've neglected Mon Mothma's orders," Leia snapped.
+"You've neglected Mon Mothma's orders.
+You should have stayed in orbit," Leia snapped.

 "Is Luke alright?"
 Leia asked concerned.